DavesCodeMusings/school-coding-lab/docs/TEMPLATE.md

 * Add a caption in italic text with Figure X: denoting the number of the image, folloed by a short description in title case.
 * Use relative links to a common image directory and filenames that reflect what the image is about.

+It should look something like the example below.
 ___

 ![Thonny Toolbar](images/Thonny_Toolbar.png)